Warren proposes 'corporate perjury' law related to industry-funded research

 The Massachusetts senator has previously detailed how she would crack down on the so-called revolving door in Washington between the government and lobbying firms, mandate that elected officials release their tax returns and beef up government ethics rules.

-In her plan released Tuesday, Warren also said she would ban agencies and courts from considering industry-funded research that has not been peer reviewed and establish a public advocate office to allow greater participation in the rule-making process within U.S. agencies.
+In her plan released Tuesday, Warren also said she would ban agencies and courts from considering industry-funded research that has not been peer reviewed.

 Warren noted in the early 2000s, Exxon paid nearly a third of the annual budget of the group Frontiers of Freedom, which promoted industry-friendly research minimizing climate change risks.
 Tobacco companies such as Phillip Morris MO.N and RJ Reynolds [RIC:RIC:RAITH.UL] also provided the limited-government group with financial support.

-"My plan would require industry actors who submit non-peer-reviewed research to agencies to disclose how that research was funded, whether those funders influenced the research's findings, and the nature of any past or ongoing financial relationships between the researchers and their corporate backers," Warren wrote.
+"My plan would require industry actors who submit non-peer-reviewed research to agencies to disclose how that research was funded, whether those funders influenced the research's findings, and the nature of any past or ongoing financial relationships," Warren wrote.

+Silvestri said Exxon's research had resulted in nearly 150 public papers, including more than 50 in peer-reviewed publications.

 Warren cited recent congressional testimony by a former Exxon consultant that the company knew of serious risks posed by climate change in the early 1980s.
 In 2009, a group of industry groups that included Exxon filed a regulatory comment with the U.S. Environmental Protection Agency that stated the effects of climate change were "almost non-existent and engulfed in an extremely high degree of uncertainty."